 Although our surgeons don’t require anyone to be on hormone replacement therapy (HRT) for gender-focused body contouring or breast augmentation , being on estrogen for a year prior may have a positive effect on fat distribution and gluteal shape.

 WHR (mentioned previously) is used to compare the narrowest aspect of the space between the ribs to the widest aspect of the buttocks..

 As you can see in the above figures, gluteal forms differ.
 What may be viewed as a conventionally “masculine” gluteal form tends to have a flatness or concavity at the mid-lateral buttock, and a relative absence of lateral hip fullness.
 A smooth inward sweep of the waist and lower back are characteristic of a conventionally more “feminine” form.
 Therefore, approaches in body contouring for trans women and nonbinary people aim at increasing the fatty tissue in the gluteal region to highlight a distinct transition from the lower back.

 Lowering the waistline through trunk liposuction in the abdominal and flank regions can have a significant impact on the fit of clothing generally made for women, which tends to accentuate the waist.

 Every body is unique, and here are four examples of conventionally “feminine” body types.
 Use these images to help guide your decision making around your gender-focused body contour goals.
 Schedule a consultation with us so we can learn more about your body contouring goals.

 Pear-shaped bodies describe folks who have a hip measurement that is greater than their bust.
-While fat distribution varies, pear-shaped females are more likely to carry weight in the hips, buttocks and thighs than in the upper body.
+While fat distribution varies, pear-shaped people are more likely to carry weight in the hips, buttocks and thighs than in the upper body.